-Roofing contractors in Miami spend a lot of time driving around and often come upon metal roofs, tile roofs, shingle roofs from past projects.
+Roofing contractors in Miami spend a lot of time driving around.
+They often come upon metal roofs, tile roofs, and shingle roofs from past projects.
 There is some feeling of self-gratification there but, for me, it is most exciting to see the ugly duckling turned swan.

 Many times we take on a roofing project while the house, in general, is not in very good shape and the overall look of the home doesn’t always improve very much after we’re done.
 Consequentially, I don’t take photos and proudly post them online.
 Then, a few years ago, I saw the Christmas House.

 December 2016 Eagle Concrete Barrel Tile Roof

 We did this roof in Miami Springs while the home was in the middle of a total renovation.
 It was a mess and when we were done, it really didn’t get much better.
 Time went by and, right around Christmas, I was driving along when I saw this house in its finished state.
 The ornate porch area featured a huge oak door adorned by a lovely wreath and flanked by two huge planters full of poinsettias.
 The tile roof looked great.
 Funny, how that works.
 Immediately I was snapping photos.

 Since then I’ve run into more of these “swans” so I’ve created this page for the Projects Section.
 I’ll continue to post photos as they are discovered.

 December 2016 Timberline Dimensional Shingle Roof